sagiadinos/garlic-launcher/README.md

 - Software updates via USB-Stick/SD-Card
 - Configuration via USB-Stick/SD-Card
 - A second app can be opened
 - Small and tiny.
-The apk is less than 30 KByte
+The signed apk is less than 40 KByte

 ## Requirements
  - Android >= 7.1.1